meowwwls/dotValidator/README.md

 The inputs have an attribute:

-	data-dotvalid="true"
+	data-dotValidator="true"

 Remove attribute or set to false if you don't want a specific input to have the validator.

 ### Changing the size of the validator dot

-In the stylesheet, find class "validation-dot."
+In the stylesheet, find class "evo-c-validation-dot."

 You can change the width and height here.
 If you want to keep the dot circular keep both width and height equal.
 Be aware you may also have to change the border-radius.

 ### Changing the input size

-The inputs will adjust the the size of their container.
+The inputs will adjust to the size of their container.
 In most cases, you don't want to modify an input size directly.

 Modify the container div, ideally by adding a new class.

-If you want to modify the size of all inputs change values of class "ui-input-container."
+If you want to modify the size of all inputs change values of class "evo-c-dotValidator-container".

 ### Changing the dot validation colors